module-federation/module-federation-examples/different-react-versions-isolated/README.md

 # Basic One-Way Example

-This example demos host and remote applications running in isolation with two different react versions and no shared libraries
+This example demos host and remote applications running in isolation with two different React versions and no shared libraries

-- `app1` is the host application.
+- `app1` is the host application using one version of React and ReactDOM.
-- `app2` standalone application which exposes an injector function.
+- `app2` is the guest application using a different version of React and ReactDOM.
+It exposes an injector function which lets the host application (app1) import it and inject it into a div element.

 # Running Demo